 Prior to 2012, Missouri's national rank in transportation infrastructure was in the top nine.
-In 2012, Missouri decreased to 20th in the national rankings as the measure added time it takes to commute to work.
+In 2012, Missouri decreased to 20 in the national ranking as the measure added time it takes to commute to work.
 The ranking improved in 2013 as the measure changed to quantity of goods shipped instead of value.
 Missouri's ranking declined beginning in 2014 as the measure changed back to value of goods shipped instead of quantity.

-Missouri's current national ranking has declined to 18th and will be challenging to maintain as the state's annual transportation infrastructure funding decreased from \$1.2 billion to \$700 million beginning in 2011.
-In fiscal year 2017 at slightly more than of \$500 million it will be the lowest since 1997.
-At that point, MoDOT will struggle to keep the transportation system in the shape it is in today.
-Many factors used to rank transportation infrastructure in Missouri are expected to decline.
+Missouri's ranking of 18th best in the nation has been declining and will be challenging to maintain as the state's annual transportation infrastructure funding decreased from \$1.2 billion to \$700 million beginning in 2011, and is projected to decline to \$325 million beginning in fiscal year 2017.
+At that point, MoDOT will not be able to keep the transportation system in the shape it is in today.
+Many of the factors used to rank transportation infrastructure are expected to decline.

-Tona Bowen Financial Services Administrator
+Tona Bowen, Financial Services Administrator